Insurance Information for Students

 Students in Distance Learning programs are not eligible for the student insurance plan.

-The insurance will begin on the first day of the semester provided that payment is made as required within the enrollment period.
+The insurance will begin on 8/1 (Fall) and 2/1 (Spring), provided that payment is made as required within the enrollment period.

 The student has until the 15th class day of each semester (Fall and Spring) to either enroll or waive the Blue Cross Blue Shield of Montana Student Insurance Plan.